chanzuckerberg/single-cell/rfcs/RFC-Upload-From-Dropbox.md

 #### 8. Failed Uploads

-If an upload fails enough times, it will be removed from the download queue.
-The upload status will change to failed.
+If an upload is retried and fails enough times(see [retry](#7-retry) during upload, it will be removed from the upload queue.
+The upload status will change to _Failed_.

 #### 9. Validation Hand Off